nazzrrg/nazzrrg/README.md

 I'm Egor.
 The guy that codes his life on.

-ITMO:love_hotel: IS 4rd year ITMO IS student(bachelor:man_student:).
+ITMO:love_hotel: IS 1st year ITMO CT student(masters:man_student:).

 Golang software engineer at <a href="https://www.sellematics.com/en/">Sellematics</a>